wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 - On a success, nothing changes.
 - On a roll of 20 or on result of 24 or higher, you stabilize and stop dying.

-Up to two allies can roll Intelligence to stabilize you.
+Up to two allies can roll Wisdom to stabilize you.
 Expanding bandages gives a bonus of 2 on that roll.
 Stabilizing does not remove wounds.

 <ins>Healing:</ins> A 8 hours rest heals all HP and stat losses and consumes 1 ration for the team.